oezingle/ScriptMerge/README.md

 # ScriptMerge User Manual

+## Deprecation warning: I have archived this repository as this script does not work in modern versions of Scriptable.

 ## What?
 Why?
 ScriptMerge was created to address the need for a way to "flatten" any importModule calls in Scriptable scripts.
 It's the third iteration of such a project that I've worked on, and the first I'm satisfied with.